MichalOpoka/ecfr/cfr/title-41-Public-Contracts-Property-Management/subtitle-C-Federal-Property-Management-Regulations-System/chapter-102-Federal-Management-Regulation/subchapter-A-General/part-102-3-Federal-Advisory-Committee-Management/subpart-D-Advisory-Committee-Meeting-Recordkeeping-Procedures/section-102-3.165.md

 (b) The minutes must include:

-(1) The time, date, and place of the advisory committee meeting;
+(1) The time, date, and place (or electronic format) of the advisory committee meeting;

 (2) A list of the persons who were present at the meeting, including advisory committee members and staff, agency employees, and members of the public who presented oral or written statements;

 (3) An accurate description of each matter discussed and the resolution, if any, made by the advisory committee regarding such matter; and

-(4) Copies of each report or other document received, issued, or approved by the advisory committee at the meeting.
+(4) Copies of each report or other materials received, issued, or approved by the advisory committee at the meeting.

-(c) The Designated Federal Officer (DFO) must ensure that minutes are certified within 90 calendar days of the meeting to which they relate.
+(c) The DFO must ensure that minutes are certified for accuracy by the chairperson within 90 calendar days of the meeting to which they relate.
+Agencies should post the meeting minutes on the agency advisory committee website (if one exists) not later than 14 calendar days after the meeting minutes have been certified.